Powerlearnproject/se-day1-assignment-usanCode/README.md

 - Structured programming
 - Agile methodologies focused on flexibility, response to change and collaboration.

+List and briefly explain the phases of the Software Development Life Cycle.

+Answer:
+Software Development Life Cycle (SDLC) are steps and phases of the development of a software from its conception to its delivery.
+Phases to create a software:
+-Requirements:  What are needed for the conception of the software, documentation; to know what is needed to build the software.
+-Design: define the software architecture and user interface.
+It is like conceiving the skeleton of the body , to know how the various parts of the body will act.

+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.